 Tags are added to a person in the bio section of the Person Profile page.
-You can add a tag to a person by clicking the • icon in the bottom-left portion of the badge block and typing in the name of a tag directly onto the page.
-To save the tag link, simply press enter (i.e., there is no "Save" button).
+You can add a tag to a person by clicking the add tag text and typing in the name of a tag directly onto the page.
+To save the tag link, simply press enter (i.e. there is no "Save" button).
 If a tag already exists, it will be displayed in the auto-complete area.
 If you type a new tag, it will confirm that you wish to create a new tag before adding it.